eliostvs/tomate-indicator-plugin/README.md

 Tomate Indicator Plugin
 =======================

-Tomate plugin.
-Shows session progress in indicator.
+Tomate plugin that shows the session progress in indicator.

 Installation
 ------------